alexankitty/clipsync/README.md

 ```

 ## Installation
-Run `./install.sh` with the terminal of your choosing, and then add the `clipsync` to the autostart of your window manager.
+Run `./install.sh` with the terminal of your choosing, and then add the `clipsync` to the autostaasdow manager.
 Alternatively you may use the python build system with `./buildandinstall.sh` but please be aware this script is configured with `--break-system-packages`.
 It is recommended setting it up with your distro's build system, instead.

 ## Why did this happen?